miranda-r-evans/ArtWalk/README.md

 ```
 $ pip3 install flask, flask-cors, flask-login, passlib, mongoengine
 ```
 Currently, there are no server configuration directions.
 The web app should be available publicly.
-The API  app is used be the web app on the server and should not be available publicly, except for the routes */generateRoute, /customRoute, /routeSearch,* and */top10*. */sampleroute* is used for development purposes.
+The API  app is used by the web app on the server and should not be available publicly, except for the routes */generateRoute, /customRoute, /routeSearch,* and */top10*. */sampleroute* is used for development purposes.

 Lastly, a Google Maps API key is needed.
 Obtain an API key, create a file called `GoogleAPIKey.py` in the top-level directory, and inside create a variable called `APIKey` equal to the obtained API key.